evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 {{<evkxdisplayaddarticle />}}

 ## User Interface and Control

+The control interface for the Lexus RZ 300e combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Lexus RZ 300e has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.